 If you wondering why the return periods you want to use are not showing up in your results, revisit this screen and turn On / Off your desired frequencies.

 Click on the row header arrow corresponding to the desired design storm.
-This drops-down the list of available durations.
+This drops-down the list of available storms in that category.
 For example, clicking on NRCS Storms displays the following:

-To activate a distribution, simply click its corresponding check-box under the “Active” column.
+To activate a design storm, simply click its corresponding check-box under the “Active” column.
 To use the Type II, for example, check the box in the Active column next to Type II as shown above.
-Remember, only one storm can be active at a time.
+Remember, only one storm can be active at a time so uncheck those you do not want to use.

-The last step in setting up your Precipitation & Events is specifying the rainfall amounts local to your area.
-These are then applied to the selected distribution when you create runoff hydrographs.
-(Note that this step is not required when using IDF-Based storms.
-Their values are computed and entered automatically.)
+The last step in setting up your rainfall is specifying the rainfall amounts local to your area.
+These are then applied to the selected Design Storm when you create runoff hydrographs.

 There are two ways to accomplish this step: